SKT799/LoRA-FineTuning-Llama-3.1-8B/README.md

 | Epochs | `1` each | more was worse — see the note below |
 | Loss masking | response-only | grade the answer, never the prompt |
 | Checkpointing | fresh every run | no stale `checkpoint-*`; it saves the final adapter and nothing else |

-A couple of things that bit me, since they're the honest part of the story:

-The first SFT run overfit — eval loss climbed run over run (0.49 to 0.53 to 0.67) while train loss kept dropping.
-Cutting to a single epoch pulled eval back in line with train.
-Same fix calmed down a DPO margin that was drifting toward 7.

-And the NLI calibration temperature blew up to about 7, which saturated *every* citation red — raw and tuned alike — so the whole A/B read as a flat zero and looked like fine-tuning did nothing.
-Clamping `T` to `[0.5, 3.0]` is what unstuck it.
-Only after that fix did the real difference show up.

 ---